helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

         **helidon-examples-group** to use secret-family in **compartment helidon-examples**".

     12. Press the **Create** button toward the bottom of the page.

+To recap, you have, in dependency order:

+* Created a user ("helidon-examples")

+* Created a `${HOME}/.oci/config` file with that user's authentication information

+* Created a group ("helidon-examples-group")

+* Created a compartment ("helidon-examples")

+* Created a vault in the compartment ("helidon-examples-vault")

+* Created a secret in the vault ("helidon-examples-secret")

+* Created a policy that lets your group's users manipulate secrets found in your compartment ("helidon-examples-group-manipulate-secrets")

+You should be ready to go.

 ### Edit The Example's Meta-Configuration to Reference OCI Resources